elijahhampton/zcash_indexer/README.md

 # Zcash Blockchain Syncing Module
-A C++ module for experimenting with syncing the zcash blockchain.
+A C++ module designed for exploratory synchronization of the Zcash blockchain.

 ## Installation